 The majority of the participants of our survey (69%) have never or rarely received suggestive or sexual content by mobile.
-In the second phase, the percentage of participants who haven't received such content by mobile is slightly elevated (72,9%).
+In the second phase, the percentage of participants who haven't received such content by mobile is slightly elevated (72,9%), and so is the case in the third phase as well.